Milo Yiannopoulos called for 'gunning journalists down on sight,' says it was 'private joke'

 Yiannopoulos also also sent a similar message to Will Sommer, a Daily Beast reporter.

+On Thursday, a gunman opened fired in an Annapolis, Md., newsroom, killing five people and injuring several others.
+Authorities have not said what the motive was or who was being targeted.

-After a shooting in an Annapolis newsroom on Thursday, Yiannopoulos, 33, confirmed in an Instagram post that he wrote the messages, but that he sent them to the reporters as a way to troll them.
+Yiannopoulos, 33, confirmed in an Instagram post that he wrote the messages about shooting journalists, but that he sent them to the reporters as a way to troll them.

 "You're about to see a raft of news stories claiming that I am responsible for inspiring the deaths of journalists," he wrote.
 "The truth, as always, is the opposite of what the media tells you."